What is Cervical Intraepithelial Neoplasia?

-If the Pap test is not clear or abnormalities are found, the next step could be a colposcopy to examine the cervix and surrounding structures under a microscope.
+If the Pap test is not straightforward or abnormalities are found, the next step could be a colposcopy to examine the cervix and surrounding structures under a microscope.

 The procedure can be performed in a doctor’s office, where a set of binoculars with a light (a colposcope) is centered on the cervix.